inspiros/tvdcn/README.md

 These are easy-to-use classes that contain ordinary convolution layers with appropriate hyperparameters to generate `offset` (and `mask` if initialized with `modulated=True`);
 but that means less customization.
+The only tunable hyperparameters that effect these supplementary conv layers are `offset_groups` and `mask_groups`, which have been decoupled from and behave somewhat similar to `groups`.

 ```python
 import torch